649922737/flashbots/README.md

 `yarn install` or `npm install` to install packages

-modify code in src/index.ts (if claim SOS/GAS/WTF, also need add parameters in file at src/engine)
+modify code in src/index.ts (need to copy the meerkle and index data)

 use `yarn start` run code